2 What Are Large Language Models?

 When you read a sentence, you take in the whole thing.
 You can glance back at the beginning while reading the end.
 LLMs cannot do this.
 They process text in one direction, left to right, one token (roughly one word or word-piece) at a time.
 Each word can only “see” the words that came before it, never the words that come after.
 This is called unidirectional attention, and it is a fundamental architectural choice that shapes everything the model can and cannot do.

-This explains a surprising finding from recent research.
+This explains a surprising finding from research on prompt structure.
 When you repeat your question in a prompt, adding something like “Read the question again:” followed by the question a second time, the model reasons more accurately on complex tasks.
 The reason is structural.
 On the second pass, tokens in the repeated question can attend to everything that appeared between the two copies, including context and framing they could not see the first time around.
 The model effectively gets a second look at the problem, compensating for the limitation of only reading forward.

 The practical takeaway is small but revealing.
 For reasoning-heavy tasks (arithmetic, logic, multi-step problems) repeating the key question once can improve results.
 More than twice degrades performance, as the model starts echoing rather than reasoning.
 And an explicit instruction like “Read the question again:” works better than simply pasting the question twice.